varigit/pyvar/docs/_sources/cmapi/pyvar.cm.gettingstarted.rst.txt

 .. _Yocto Release: https://variwiki.com/

-1. Flash the built image into the SD Card, boot the board, then go to next section.
+1. Flash the built image into the SD Card, boot the board, then go to the next section.

 Python API Package Installation